 However, more than half of the time these investigations don’t find any explanation for the miscarriages – while it may be frustrating not to find a reason, this is actually good news.
 It means you are likely to achieve a healthy pregnancy in the future without medical intervention.
 That said, because fertility declines and the risk of chromosome problems increases as we age, women in their mid to late 30s might be referred for investigations after two consecutive miscarriages.

-Depending on what is discovered through these tests, we can work with you to make a plan to overcome the problem and achieve your dream of a healthy baby.
+Depending on what is discovered through these tests, we can work with you to make a plan to maximise the potential of having a baby.

-Depending on what is discovered through these test, we can work with you to make a plan to overcome the problem and achieve your dream of a healthy baby.
+Depending on what is discovered through these test, we can work with you to make a plan to maximise the potential of having a baby.
 Contact us for more information.

 Random chromosome problems are thought to be the cause of the majority of miscarriages – where a genetically abnormal embryo implants in the uterus, but is destined to fail.
 While normal advice to couples is to keep trying, we understand that the emotional toll of repeated miscarriage can be immense.
 Another fact to keep in mind is that the chance of chromosome errors increases as you get older.

-As we mentioned earlier, one treatment option is Preimplantation Genetic Diagnosis (PGD) - a technique that allows scientists to screen your embryos in the lab during the IVF process to ensure it has the correct number and sequence of chromosomes in the DNA.
-The technique, is usually recommended for older women who have suffered recurrent miscarriage or repeated IVF failure and can vastly improve the chances of a successful pregnancy and healthy baby.
-Genea is world leading in the PGD field and we have seen some excellent success rates for women who are a more advanced maternal age.
+As we mentioned earlier, one treatment option is Preimplantation Genetic Screening (PGS) - a technique that allows scientists to screen your embryos in the lab during the IVF process to ensure it has the correct number and sequence of chromosomes in the DNA.
+The technique, is usually recommended for older women who have suffered recurrent miscarriage or repeated IVF failure and can maximise the potential of having a baby.
+Genea have seen some excellent success rates for women who are a more advanced maternal age.

 A long spiral string of genetic material (DNA) wound around supporting proteins.
 There are 46...